Darkkey/erlamsa/README.md

 Parameters are passed to monitors in a form of comma-delimeted list, e.g.: `-O monitor_name:param1=value1,param2=value2,...`.
 Parameters are split to the generic ones and monitor-specific ones.
 Generic ones include:

 * `after=` -- specifies the type of after-action that will be performed after monitor event is triggered.
 After-action options are specified in the `after_params=` monitor parameter.
 Below, there is a list of currently supported after actions:
     - `exec` -- executes specific process or shell script right after the monitor event is triggered.
 E.g., the following command line forces to restart run script `hello.sh` after connection event was triggered: `-O cm:after=exec,after_params=hello.sh`.

 ### Monitors list

 Below, it could be found all currently supported by erlamsa monitors and corresponding parameters:

 * `cm` -- connection event monitor.
 Run by default when eramsa is started.
-Listen on the port specificed by `port=` option (default is `51234`).
+Listen on the endpoint specificed by `host=` option and `port=` option (default is `51234`).
 Upon recieving the connection, reports incoming data to the logs, and wait for connection is being closed by client or a certaing timeout (specified by `timeout=` option, default is 5000 (5 seconds)).
 This event monitor is intended to catch SSRFs, XXEs or backconnect events that could be generated during the fuzzing.

 * `cdb` -- monitor for CDB Windows debugger.
 This monitor is attaching to / running fuzzed process and catches potential crashes.
 Upon catching a crash, it reports it to the logs and writes minidump file.
 Only for Windows platform.
 Supported options includes:
     - `app=` -- runs executable file to be monitored; application will be automatically restarted after crash;
     - `pid=` or `attach=` -- attaches to the process by pid or its name.

 * `lc` -- monitor for adb/logcat crash detection for Android applications.
 This monitor is runs and monitors fuzzed process and catches potential crashes.
 Upon catching a crash, it reports data that appeared in the Android log.
 Supported options includes:
     - `app=` -- application name to be run and monitored;
     - `activity=` -- application activity to be invoked upon application run;
     - `adbpath=` -- path to adb executable.

 * `r2` -- monitor for Radare2 debugger.
 This monitor is running fuzzed process and catches potential crashes.
 Upon catching a crash, it reports backtrace and registers to the logs.
 Only for Linux/OS X platforms.
 Supported options includes:
     - `app=` -- runs executable file to be monitored; application will be automatically restarted after crash;
     - `r2path=` -- path to r2 executable.

 ## Platform limitations